BDIA Regulatory FAQs

 - This two‑day conference is set to bring fresh ideas, forward‑thinking discussions, and valuable connections from across the industry.

-The BDIA National Conference 2026 is officially on the horizon, and we’re taking the event somewhere truly inspiring — the National Space Centre in Leicester.
 Make sure 23–24 September 2026 is firmly in your diary, as this two‑day conference is set to bring fresh ideas, forward‑thinking discussions, and valuable connections from across the industry.

 Across the programme, delegates can expect thought‑provoking speakers, practical sessions, and opportunities to explore the innovations shaping our sector — all within a venue designed for curiosity, discovery, and big thinking.